My Perfect Pembrokeshire Itinerary: A 5 Day Coast Road Trip

 There are plenty of car parks, most of which require you to Pay and Display.
 Some are quite small, so if it’s a weekend and a sunny day, get to your destination early or you may not get in (this happened to me at Barafundle Bay).

-Parking usually costs about £1 an hour for the first £1-3 hours, and £5-6 for a whole day, though prices do vary slightly.
+Parking usually costs about £1 an hour for the first £1-3 hours, and £5-6 for a whole day, though prices do vary and may have increased by the time you read this.

 A parking ticket machine in Pembrokeshire